-If you have a database, then you need to back it up regularly, and preferably not manually.
-To perform regular backups is only half the battle, you also have to consider where to store them.
-Saving the backups on the same server where MySQL Server is installed isn’t safe, because if it crashes, you will lose everything.
+If you have an important database, then you need to make sure to back it up regularly.
+Preferably, you will make sure this happens automatically.
+But performing regular backups is only half the battle — you also have to consider where to store them.
+Saving the backups on the same server where the MySQL Server is installed isn’t safe, because if it crashes, you will lose everything.

-However, now the security requirements are different, it is good practice to store the backup in encrypted form, on the other side of the planet in a bunker under a mountain.
-Yes, yes, we are talking primarily about Amazon Simple Storage Service (AWS S3).
+Fifteen years ago backups were often simply transferred via FTP to be stored on magnetic tape.
+However, now that security requirements are different, it is good practice to store the backup in encrypted form using a service such as Amazon Simple Storage Service (AWS S3).

-Let’s take a look at how to perform backups of MySQL Server and send the backups to S3:
+Let’s take a look at how to perform backups of a MySQL Server and send the backups to S3.

 - First of all, you have to install AWS Command Line interface: